 Syse Glas is a Glassblowing Factory and outlet in Ulvik.
 They have vases, jugs, bowls, lamps, decorative glasses and various drinking glasses, both in different colours and with an engraved Hardanger pattern.
 Syse Glas does also have an online store.

 In the summer you can experience a great round trip by boat on the Hardangerfjord.
 The Fjord Cruise starts in Nordheimsund and passes the idyllic fjord villages Herand, Utne, Lofthus, Kinsarvik, Ulvik and Eidfjord.
 It is possible to combine the trip by bus from Bergen to Norheimsund.
 You can hop on and off and spend one or several nights at the various places along the way.

 Ulvik is a good starting point for many great hikes and Alpine Ski Touring adventures.
 The hike from Ulvik over the mountains to Granvin is a classic.
 This was the main road between the two villages until year 1901 (Ulvik and Granvin were previously part of Ulvik Herad Municipality, but Granvin became a separate municipality in 1891).
-The Alpine Ski Touring trip to Mt Oksen is another classic, both on skis and by foot.
-Oksen is located just outside Ulvik Herad, but is one of the most famous hikes in Hardanger.
-Finse, which is also part of Ulvik Herad, is a great starting point for hikes in the mountains, on bike and on the glacier.
+The hike to Mt Oksen is another classic.
+Oksen is located just outside Ulvik Herad, but is one of many famous hikes in Hardanger.
+Finse, which is also part of Ulvik Herad, is a great starting point for hikes in the mountains, on bike and on glacier.

 A Blossoming Adventure in Ulvik and Hardanger